 - 900g (2 lbs) butternut, peeled and sliced

 - 900ml (1½ pints) Knorr vegetable or chicken stock

 - 30g (1 oz) chives, washed and roughly chopped

-- Heat the oil and butter in a large saucepan, add the onion and garlic and gently sauté.
+- Spray a large saucepan with cooking spray, add the onion and garlic and gently sauté.